The next ten years might be tough.

 But you can guarantee that you’ll have something wonderful to read through it all!

-For just $295, you can be one of our founding subscribers, receive a special gift, preview upcoming issues, and most importantly ensure that Jacobin survives for years to come.
+For just $295, you can be one of our founding subscribers, preview upcoming issues, and most importantly ensure that Jacobin survives for years to come.

 When Jacobin was founded in 2010, we had modest ambitions.
 But with your help we’ve managed to become a leading voice of the US left, offering hundreds of thousands of readers perspectives to not just understand, but change the world.

 Next year, we’ll put together 1,300 original essays, release more paperback books, add to our network of over sixty reading groups, and host an international event series — all while putting together a magazine that’s both accessible and sophisticated.